Pierro-e/HTWD-SE-shareshop_4B/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Template für Issues mit dem Label "task" in GitHub.
+about: A template that should be used when creating tasks in GitHub Issues.
 title: ""
-labels:
-  - task
+labels: task
-  - ready
 assignees: ""
 ---

-## Beschreibung

-Es soll ...

-## Abstammung

-Die Aufgaben sind abgeleitet von der User Story ...

-## Aufgaben

-"Fertig" wenn:
+# Task Description

+- describe the technical work to be done here

+# Linked User Story (-ies)

+- link user story (-ies) to this task here

+# Subtasks

-- [ ] ...
+- [ ] list subtasks here

+- delete this line if all fields are filled